datajoedata/datajoedata/README.md

-About Me:
+### About Me:

 I'm driven by a strong passion for uncovering insights from meaningful data and helping others make informed decisions.
 My dedication and enthusiasm fuel my efforts to build a robust skill set in various data-related tools and techniques.
 My ultimate goal is to breathe life into unused data, delivering value through its transformation.
+I'm a compulsive learner, learning makes me feel alive